 Ramp It Up!

-Students learn the needs and characteristics of living things by focusing on homes.
-Given a variety of materials, groups are challenged to work together to design and construct homes that will weather an oncoming storm!
-Learners are encouraged to consider the needs of living things and flex their problem-solving skills to keep the inhabitant safe, dry, and happy.
-This fun and fast-paced 45-minute workshop brings creativity, innovation and critical thinking to life.
+Considering a variety of materials, learners are challenged to work together to design and build a structure that will weather an oncoming storm!
+Learners are encouraged to consider the needs of living things and flex their problem-solving skills to keep the inhabitant safe, dry, and warm.
+This fun and fast-paced workshop brings creativity, innovation and critical thinking to life!

 We’re Wheely Moving

 How can we make something move?
 How should we join materials together?
 What simple machines are essential for rolling and how do they work?
-We’re Wheely Moving challenges students to work as a group to complete two engineering tests tiered to their grade level, while also considering forces at play.
+Wheely Moving challenges students to complete two engineering tests tiered to their grade level, while also considering forces at play.
 This fast-paced motion-packed workshop encourages students to think about purpose and design as they build and test their own car.

 Science 2 - Physical Science: Motion

 Science 3 - Physical Science: Materials and Structures and Invisible Forces